cytomining/DeepProfiler-handbook/_sources/docs/05-config.md

       * `median_filter_size`: _(int)_ size in pixels of the smoothing operator applied before aggregation of the illumination correction function.
 Usually set to 24 for images of 1024x1024 pixels.
   * `compression`:
       * `implement`: _(bool)_ true or false, whether compression is used for training and profiling.
 If true, other DeepProfiler commands will use the compressed images in the `output/compressed/` directory instead of the original images in the `input/images/` directory.
       * `scaling_factor`: _(float)_ make images a fraction of what they are.
-1.0 means no scaling, 0.8 means resizing to 80% of the current size in x and y.
+1.0 means no scaling, 0.8 means resizing to 80% of the current size in `x` and `y`.
 Re-scaling images results in smaller files that are faster to read during training, but loses spatial resolution, which is generally not recommended.
 Use a value different to 1.0 only if there is a good experimental reason.

 ### 3. <code>profile</code>: parameters to run an existing model on images to extract features or obtain classification outputs.